SamuelCooper1105/ObsidianNotes/Rust.md

 so we can handle this with the keyword continue, we just need to change the Err handling when we convert the String.
 The code will appear as follows, `let guess; u32 = match guess.trim().parse(){Ok(num) => num, Err(_) => continue,};`

-By hcaning expect to a match expression we can effectively just check the enumrations of prase(), so if Ok is a num then the code continues, and if Err contains any value, we can use _ as a catchall for this purpose, this then goes to the continue command which tells the code to begin the next iteration of the loop which will then prompt the user fora another set of input.
+By hcaning expect to a match expression we can effectively just check the enumrations of parse(), so if Ok is a num then the code continues, and if Err contains any value, we can use _ as a catchall for this purpose, this then goes to the continue command which tells the code to begin the next iteration of the loop which will then prompt the user fora another set of input.

 Here is the finished code for Chapter 2:
-` 	use std::cmp::Ordering;
-	use std::io;

-	use rand::io;

 	fn main(){
   		println!("Guess the Number!");